MathildeChen/PA-SB-dimensions-mortality-Whitehall/README.md

 # Identification of physical activity and sedentary behaviour dimensions that predict mortality risk in older adults: development of a machine learning model in the Whitehall II accelerometer sub-study and external validation in the CoLaus study

 This repository contains scripts supporting a project aiming to identify accelerometer-derived dimensions of movement behaviours that predict mortality risk in older populations.
-It

 These scripts were produced to:
 - derive accelerometer-derived features of physical activity (PA) and sedentary behaviour (SB) during waking period using GGIR package version 2.4-1 (https://github.com/wadpac/GGIR/releases/tag/2.4-1, @vincentvanhees)